The

 Elsewhere

-McGill and Director Elliot are traveling in a car.
+McGill and Director Elliot are travelling in a car.
 The inspector is

 telling Elliot that the phones are now completely useless and there